Free Quote

 - Batteries do not need to be dead to be recycled.
 However, it’s desirable only to throw away your batteries when they can no longer be used in light of our sustainability values.

-- People in the UK throw away 22,000 tonnes of batteries, only 45% of them are recycled properly
+- People in the UK throw away 22,000 tonnes of batteries, only 40% of them are recycled properly

 - Retailers selling more than 32kg of batteries a year have to provide recycling bins or facilities.

-- Rechargeable batteries consume less nonrenewable natural resources overall than disposable batteries.
+- Rechargeable batteries consume less non-renewable natural resources overall than disposable batteries.

 - Batteries are the fastest degrading components in phones.